Deer are beautiful creatures, but can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 You’ve seen the list of plants that deer love.
 So instead of planting them, see if there is a similar plant that can take its place that is less appetizing to deer.

 A very common substitute is trading tulips with daffodils.
 Okay, they don’t look similar, but daffodils are beautiful flowers that will still add the vibrant colors that most people plant tulips for.
 Not to mention, both plants come back year after year.

 Another good substitute planting rose varieties with more thorns.
 The less thorny options may make gardening easier, but it also makes it easier for deer to eat them too.
 It is a bit in the gray area if we’re talking about humane methods, though, because thorny roses might hurt them.

 So try to keep these substitutions in mind as you decide on which plants to use at your home this year.

-You can place a fence around your garden to help keep deer out.
-This option can be costly unless you choose to use pallets.
+Placing a tall fence around your garden to help keep deer out is an effective method, but this option can be costly unless you choose to make a fence from pallet woods.

 7. Plant the deer’s favorite foods

 Okay, this may sound counterintuitive.
 Just hear us for a second.

 If you have a large property, it’s really hard to keep deer out of it, and installing a deer-resistant fence becomes a very expensive option.